Why the Catalan referendum in Spain is a warning for Indians trying to impose Hindi

 Brewing resentment

 Hindi imposition in India resulted in widespread riots in Tamil Nadu in 1965.
 Like in Spain, Hindi imposition also led to economic extraction.
-As detailed by the journalist Ranajit Roy in 1961, for every Rs 100 collected by New Delhi in taxes from West Bengal – one of the most developed states at the time – the state only got back Rs 19.40.
+As detailed by the journalist Ranajit Roy, in 1961, for every Rs 100 collected by New Delhi in taxes from West Bengal – one of the most developed states at the time – the state only got back Rs 16.20, the lowest ratio across the Union.
 In contrast, Hindi-speaking Bihar got back Rs 182.80.

 This financial imbalance continues to this day.
 In 2016, Tamil Nadu complained that the Union government was treating it “unfairly” and penalising “well-administered states like Tamil Nadu”.
 As in Catalonia, this economic grievance is intertwined with cultural issues.
 In April, the Dravida Munnetra Kazhagam attacked the Bharatiya Janata Party for imposing Hindi on Tamil Nadu, using devices such as road signage and movies.
 The Supreme Court’s ban on the ancient sport of Jallikattu last January also saw Tamil nationalists rise up in arms against what they saw as New Delhi’s interference in their cultural practices.
 Briefly, the #DravidaNadu hashtag trended on social media in June, resurrecting the Periyarist idea of an independent Dravidian nation.